xhadix/cv-ai-validator/README.md

 ### File Upload Troubleshooting

-If you encounter file upload issues in production:
+If you encounter file upload issues:

 1. **Run the debug script:**
    ```bash